Thirty Years' War: Background: 1556 to 1618

-External powers became involved in what was an internal German dispute because of the imminent expiry of the 1609 Twelve Years' Truce, which suspended the Eighty Years' War between Spain and the Dutch Republic.
+What began as an internal dynastic dispute within the empire drew in external powers due to the imminent expiry of the 1609 Twelve Years' Truce, which suspended the Eighty Years' War between Spain and the Dutch Republic.
 Before restarting hostilities, Ambrosio Spinola, commander in the Spanish Netherlands, needed to secure the Spanish Road, an overland route connecting Habsburg possessions in Italy to Flanders.
 This allowed him to move troops and supplies by road, rather than sea where the Dutch navy was dominant; by 1618, the only part not controlled by Spain ran through the Electoral Palatinate.

 Since Emperor Matthias had no surviving children, in July 1617 Philip III of Spain agreed to support Ferdinand II's election as king of Bohemia and Hungary.
-In return, Ferdinand made concessions to Spain in northern Italy and Alsace, and agreed to support their offensive against the Dutch.
+In return, Ferdinand made concessions to Spain in northern Italy and Alsace and agreed to support their offensive against the Dutch.
 Doing so required his election as emperor, which was not guaranteed; Maximilian of Bavaria, who opposed the increase of Spanish influence in an area he considered his own, tried to create a coalition to support his candidacy.

 Another option was Frederick V, Elector Palatine, a Calvinist who in 1613 married Elizabeth of Bohemia, daughter of James I of England.
 When Ferdinand was elected king of Bohemia in 1617, he also gained control of its electoral vote, but his conservative Catholicism made him unpopular with the mostly Protestant Bohemian nobility, who were also concerned about the erosion of their rights.
 Since the seven electors previously consisted of three Protestants and four Catholics, replacing Ferdinand with Frederick would alter the religious balance, making possible the election of a Protestant emperor and the end of Habsburg predominance.
-(Note: Since electoral votes were associated with the position, rather than the individual, becoming king of Bohemia in addition to Elector Palatine would give Frederick two votes) These factors combined to bring about the Bohemian Revolt in May 1618.
+(Note: Since electoral votes were associated with the position, rather than the individual, becoming king of Bohemia in addition to Elector Palatine would give Frederick two votes.)
+These factors combined to bring about the Bohemian Revolt in May 1618.